signumjs

 // using standards - depends on ledger

-const ledger = sig$.LedgerClientFactory.create({
+const ledger = sig$.createClient({

-nodeHost: "http://europe3.testnet.signum.network",
+nodeHost: "https://europe3.testnet.signum.network",

 });